biblequiz/BibleQuiz.com/_pages/history/1985/nationals.md

 ### Teams

 {% include notification.html
    message="Due to the format of this national finals, it is impossible to assign a place to each team.
 Ypsilanti was first, Tempe was second and Renton and Hibbing tied for third.
+There was a playoff for first place.
 The rest of the teams cannot be ranked." icon="fas fa-info-circle" status="is-success" %}